microsoft/vs-dapr/README.md

 ### Preview Features

 Enabling the Dapr run file debugging experience was the initial concern for the extension but there is considerable other feature work in progress.
-While not availble by default, this work in progress can be enabled via feature flags.
+While not available by default, this work in progress can be enabled via feature flags.

 #### Enabling Dapr Preview Features